tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 > - Maximizing the objective function across all inputs

 - Uses an objective function to measure performance
-- The goal is to find a se
+- The goal is to find a set of inputs that will maximize the objective function
+- Often for larger input sets, local search is used as it works on large sets and does not care about the path